Ma1h01/quiz-app-front/README.md

 We'll use BootStrap to beautify the UI for the next version.

 ## How to run

-In the project directory, you can run:

-### `npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+1. Follow the steps described in my [quiz-app-back repo](https://github.com/Ma1h01/quiz-app-back.git) to turn on the server and database

-Or open [https://cs-quiz-generator.netlify.app](https://cs-quiz-generator.netlify.app) to view without run the application locally.
+2. Open [https://cs-quiz-generator.netlify.app](https://cs-quiz-generator.netlify.app) to interact with the UI